ASNA/RegexForAVRClassicWithAVRForDotNet/README.md

 ![](https://asna.com/filebin/marketing/article-figures/runvstool.png?)

-When you run the .NET Dev Prompt, it will start in the current project's `bin\debug` folder.
+When you run the .NET Dev Prompt, it starts in the current project's `bin\debug` folder.
 This is handy because that's where the DLL will be that you'll be registering.
 There are several other different arguments available for specifying the initial folder.
 For use with other commands you might want the DOS command box to open at a different folder.
 [See the full list of VS external tool arguments here](https://msdn.microsoft.com/en-us/library/76712d27.aspx).

 > The `Arguments` value shown above specifies the fully qualified path to the `vsdevcmd.cmd` file for Visual Studio 2015.
 This file is provided with every version of Visual Studio.
 If you're using a version of Visual Studio other than 2015, be sure to use the location of your version's `vsdevcmd.cmd` for the `Arguments` value.
 A way to find yours is to open a DOS command box and change the path to `c:\Program Files (x86)`  and then type `dir vsdevcmd.bat /s` and press enter.
 This will list all occurrences of that file and their parent folders.